 Adbusters magazine is no stranger to high-concept one-day actions.
-Call them memes, call them provocations, call them statements.
-Call them invitations to live with greater depth, meaning and sh*t disturbance.
+Call them provocations, call them statements.
+Call them invitations to live with greater depth, meaning and resistance.

 The calling-card example is Buy Nothing Day, an international protest against runamok consumerism held, not coincidentally, on Nov.
 29 — “Black Friday”— one of the biggest shopping days of the year.